 The enterprise of monarchy has been a crucial part of Bhutanese society and subculture for centuries.
 The kings are respected by humans, who now view them as rulers and spiritual leaders.
 The modern-day King, Jigme Khesar Namgyel Wangchuck, has persisted in upholding and beefing up this agency even as selling democratic standards and sustainable improvement.

-Since turning into a member of the United Nations in 1971, Bhutan has hooked up diplomatic family individuals with several worldwide locations, collectively with India, China, and the USA.
+Since joining the UN in 1971, Bhutan has developed ties to India, China, and the USA, among other countries.
 In terms of financial growth and cultural interchange, these ties have brought great benefits to Bhutan.
 Bhutan has also lately been under attention for its concept of Gross National Happiness (GNH), which gauges a nation's development mostly depending on the well-being and happiness of its people instead of financial growth.
-This philosophy has obtained worldwide recognition and has furthermore suitable Bhutan's reputation as a nonviolent and harmonious USA.
+This philosophy has obtained worldwide recognition and has furthermore enhanced Bhutan's reputation as a nonviolent and harmonious country.

 Assamese separatists